damusss/mili/guide/mili.md

 To have both a filled version and the outline version of a shape you must concatenate two calls, specifying the `"outline"` (size) style for the second.

-Components are attached to the most recent element.
+Components are attached to the most recent element (unless overridden by a style).
 They are contained within the hitbox of the element (customizable with styles).
 You should change the style of components based on interaction for visual feeback.

 Example usage of components: